taylorjg/PotterKata2/README.md

 ## Description

-This is an attempt at the Potter kata using the Donald E. Knuth's Dancing Links (DLX) algorithm.
+This is an attempt at the Potter kata using Donald E. Knuth's Dancing Links (DLX) algorithm.

 ## Exact Cover Problem